 This morning she worked for two hours with students of the Hightower School, and tomorrow will do the same but with an audience looking on.

 It is obvious that ballet companies and schools have sought out the Italian ballerina for coaching and teaching those roles which were truly hers – Giselle, La Sylphide, Juliet – but until now she has always refused.
 The closest she has come was during her ten years at the helm of Rome Opera Ballet where she would help prepare some of the dancers of her company.
 In fact, a new production for Rome in 2005 used the music of some of the variations which are not usually performed, and Fracci herself did the choreography.
 Giselle, of course, is a great collage of steps by different choreographers to music by several different composers, and Fracci’s name for that production was tagged on to those of Coralli, Petipa, Perrot and Dolin.

 The clip below – just uploaded to YouTube for the first time – includes one of those variations from the Rome production, here danced by Svetlana Lunkina joined by Igor Yebra in 2007.
 Below is Carla Fracci herself as Giselle in the Act II pas de deux with Vladimir Vasiliev.

-[Unfortunately Rome Opera Ballet asked YouTube to remove this clip, though Carla Fracci, and her husband who directed the ballet, Beppe Menegatti, were keen for it to be seen.
-Rome Opera Ballet obviously has every right, it is their recording, but my “Job’s Worth” Award – remember that? – goes to Rome Opera’s social media department!]
+[Unfortunately, Rome Opera asked YouTube to remove this clip, though Carla Fracci, and her husband who directed the ballet, Beppe Menegatti, were keen for it to be seen.]